 If you have made several late payments or have missed payments on your mortgage then it is likely that you will find it hard to apply for a loan through the major banks and lenders.

-This is because they are able to see the arrears in your mortgage and do not want to approve a loan for a borrower who does not have the capability to make regular repayments on time.
+This is because they are able to see you repayment history information on your credit file and do not want to approve a loan for a borrower who does not have the capability to make regular repayments on time.

 You should be aware that having a missed payment and failing to make your repayment on time are two very different situations:

 - A missed payment is a payment that you completely missed and never made up.